misantronic/minc/README.md

 ### minc.js

-> A tiny cross-browser JavaScript-loader.
+> A tiny cross-browser script- and module-loader.

-minc.js is a lightweight JavaScript-loader (742 bytes) making it super-easy to dynamically embed your scripts.
+minc.js is a lightweight script- and module-loader (741 bytes) making it super-easy to dynamically embed your scripts and/or initialize custom modules.
 You simply pass an array with your scripts to `Minc`.
 That's it.<br>
-If you load your scripts via a CDN, you might optionally add another array with fallback-scripts.
+If you load your scripts via a CDN, you might optionally add another array with fallback-scripts.<br>

 #### How it's done